ATOMSLab/LLMSpectroscopy/README.md

 # LLMSpectroscopy
 Automated spectroscopy analysis for the 2024 LLM Hackathon for Applications in Materials and Chemistry

+## Results
+Final statistics on the dataset are stored in results.csv file

 ## Setting up the Project

 Follow these steps to set up the project on your local machine: